 Are you sure that wasn't just for you?
 I mean, I started working half an hour ago. (taps forehead) In my mind.

-Laughter and applause combine with an instrumental version of "Makin' It," as the camera pulls out to reveal the "kitchen" platform elevation.
+Laughter and applause overlay an instrumental "Makin' It," as the camera pulls out to reveal the "kitchen" platform elevation.